binance/binance-spot-api-docs/web-socket-streams.md

 # Web Socket Streams for Binance (2024-06-11)

-# General WSS information
+## General WSS information
 * The base endpoint is: **wss://stream.binance.com:9443** or **wss://stream.binance.com:443**
-* Streams can be accessed either in a single raw stream or in a combined stream
+* Streams can be accessed either in a single raw stream or in a combined stream.
 * Raw streams are accessed at **/ws/\<streamName\>**
 * Combined streams are accessed at **/stream?streams=\<streamName1\>/\<streamName2\>/\<streamName3\>**
 * Combined stream events are wrapped as follows: **{"stream":"\<streamName\>","data":\<rawPayload\>}**